liquity/dev/README.md

 When a liquidation occurs, rather than updating each depositor’s deposit and ETH gain, we simply update two intermediate variables: a product `P`, and a sum `S`.

 A mathematical manipulation allows us to factor out the initial deposit, and accurately track all depositors’ compounded deposits and accumulated ETH gains over time, as liquidations occur, using just these two variables.
-When a depositor join the Pool, they get a snapshot of `P` and `S`.
+When depositors join the Pool, they get a snapshot of `P` and `S`.

 The formula for a depositor’s accumulated ETH gain is derived here:

 [Scalable reward distribution for compounding, decreasing stake](https://github.com/liquity/dev/blob/main/packages/contracts/mathProofs/Scalable%20Compounding%20Stability%20Pool%20Deposits.pdf)

 Each liquidation updates `P` and `S`.
-After a series of liquidations, a compounded deposit and corresponding ETH gain can be calculcated using the initial deposit, the depositor’s snapshots, and the current values of `P` and `S`.
+After a series of liquidations, a compounded deposit and corresponding ETH gain can be calculated using the initial deposit, the depositor’s snapshots, and the current values of `P` and `S`.

 Any time a depositor updates their deposit (withdrawal, top-up) their ETH gain is paid out, and they receive new snapshots of `P` and `S`.

-This is similar in spirit to the simpler [“Batog” pull-based distribution](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding ETH reward.
+This is similar in spirit to the simpler [Scalable Reward Distribution on the Ethereum Network by Bogdan Batog et al](http://batog.info/papers/scalable-reward-distribution.pdf), however, the mathematics is more involved as we handle a compounding, decreasing stake, and a corresponding ETH reward.

 ## LQTY Issuance to Stability Depositors